jameshughes89/cs102/src/site/index.rst

 .. warning::

-    This website is very much a work in progress.
+    This website is a work in progress.

 This course emphasizes the use of abstraction in programming.
 Elementary data structures are introduced (stacks, queues,